Applications to get $50 off your internet bill open

 - Those who experienced a substantial loss of income due to job loss since Feb.
 29, 2020 and the household had a total 2020 income at or below $99,000 for single filers and $198,000 for joint filers

-There are other eligibility requirements, too — visit the Get Emergency Broadband website to find out if you qualify and to apply.
+There are other eligibility requirements, too — see https://getemergencybroadband.org to find out if you qualify and to apply.

 You can get the discount even if you owe your phone or cable company money.
 That’s important because some people have been barred from low-cost plans offered by internet service providers when they owed their service provider money.
 More than 800 cellphone and home-internet companies are participating, including AT&T, Charter, Comcast, T-Mobile and Verizon.